Andre Debose

-Andre Debose (born September 12, 1990) is a former American football wide receiver.
-He has also been a member of the Oakland Raiders and Indianapolis Colts.
+Andre Debose (born September 12, 1990) is an American former football wide receiver.
+He was a member of the Oakland Raiders and Indianapolis Colts.
 He played college football at Florida.

-High School and College career
+Early life and college

 A native of Sanford, Florida, Debose attended Seminole High School, where he was teammates with Ray-Ray Armstrong.
 Debose helped Sanford to the FHSAA Class 6A title over Teddy Bridgewater's Miami Northwestern by catching a 40-yard pass from Armstrong for the game-winning touchdown in the final seconds.
-He set the School record for the most return touchdowns and was tied for the SEC record with 5.
+He set the School record for the most return touchdowns and was tied for the Southeastern Conference (SEC) record with 5.

 Professional career

 Oakland Raiders

-Debose was selected by the Oakland Raiders in the 7th round, 221st overall in the 2015 NFL Draft.
+Debose was selected by the Oakland Raiders in the seventh round, 221st overall in the 2015 NFL draft.
 He was expected to compete for the kick return job, however, he suffered a torn Achilles during organized team activities, which placed him on season-ending injured reserve.
 In his second year with the club Debose was waived/injured on May 24, 2016.